Qolore7/the-sands/README.md

 7. In the **Modlist Installation Location** box, select the `The Sands` folder you created in the first step
   * The Resource Download Location box should automatically fill in `The Sands\Downloads`, but you can move this folder to a different drive if are low on space
 8. Click the Go/Begin button and wait for Wabbajack to finish

-## Problems with Wabbajack

-There are a lot of different scenarios where Wabbajack will produce an error.
-I recommend re-running Wabbajack before posting anything.
-Wabbajack will continue where it left off so you won't lose any progress.

-**REMINDER:** This list does not work with non-English and non-Steam/GOG versions of the game.

-If you have any other installation issues, I may need to update the list.
-Please drop by the [Discord](https://discord.gg/VXvZWsxzEG) to report any errors!

 # Startup